-Imagine driving in your car and suddenly not recognizing where you, you don’t remember where you were going and have no idea how to find your way home.
-What if you looked across the breakfast table at your spouse and no longer recognizing them?
+Imagine driving in your car and suddenly not recognizing where you were going and having no idea how to find your way home.
+What if you looked across the breakfast table at your spouse and no longer recognized them?
 Or maybe you have to brace yourself every time you visit your parent, waiting for the day when they won’t know who you are.
-This is reality for the estimated 50 million (worldwide) Alzheimer’s suffers and their families.
+This is the reality for the estimated 50 million (worldwide) Alzheimer’s disease sufferers and their families.

 Tangles and Plaques